jvanaken1/conic-draw/README.md

 ## Two demo programs

-This GitHub project provides the C++ source code for two programs, `demo1.cpp` and `demo2.cpp`, that demonstrate Pitteway's algorithm.
+This GitHub project provides the C++ source code for two programs, Demo1 and Demo2, that demonstrate Pitteway's algorithm.
 Included are versions of these programs that run on Linux and Windows.
 Note that the source code for Pitteway's algorithm and its supporting routines is written in generic C++ and is contained in a separate file, `conic.cpp`, that contains no platform-specific code.
 The `Conic` function in this file is largely based on the source code listed in the Foley and van Dam book.

 Users typically do not directly call the `Conic` function.
-Instead, they call the `Ellipse`, `EllipticSpline`, and `ParabolicSpline` functions.
+Instead, they call the `Ellipse`, `EllipticSpline`, and `ParabolicSpline` functions in `conic.cpp`.
 These functions calculate the conic equation coefficients for various curves, and then pass these coefficients to the `Conic` function, which does the actual drawing.

+**Demo1 description**

 Demo1 is an animation of a rotated ellipse that bounces off the walls of the drawing region and is squashed, stretched, and spun around in the process.
+The ellipse is drawn by Pitteway's algorithm.

 Press any key to pause the free-running animation and begin single-stepping one frame at a time.

-Demo2 is an animation of a simple figure composed of 24 parabolic splines (aka quadratic Bezier curves).

-**How to build the demos**

-The two demo programs can be built to run in Linux or Windows.
-This project includes the following three subdirectories:
-* `linux-sdl` -- Contains the platform-specific code to run the demos on [SDL2](https://wiki.libsdl.org/FrontPage) (Simple DirectMedia Library 2.0) in Linux
-* `windows-sdl` -- Contains the platform-specific code to run the demos on SDL2 in Windows
-* `windows-gdi` -- Contains the platform-specific code to run the demos on the Win32 API in Windows

-Each of these subdirectories contains a README.md file that gives detailed instructions on how to build the demos for the designated platform.

-The main directory of this project contains the following source code files, which are used by all three versions of the two demos:

-* `conic.cpp` -- Contains an implementation of Pitteway's algorithm, plus several helper functions

-* `conic.h` -- The include file for the functions in `conic.cpp`

-* `bounce.cpp` -- Contains the implementation of the Bounce class, which is used to animate the two demos

-* `demo.h` -- The include file for the demo code in the `demo1.cpp` and `demo2.cpp` files

-None of these four files contains platform-dependent code.

-**Demo1 description**

-In Demo1, an animated ellipse is squashed, stretched, and bounced off the sides of the window.
-The white ellipse shown in each frame is drawn by Pitteway's algorithm.
-The ellipse is surrounded by these additional figures:
+The animated ellipse in this demo is surrounded by these additional figures:
 1. The green filled rectangle in the background is the bounding box for the ellipse.
 The ellipse should touch each of the four sides of this box but never extend beyond the box.
 (A very thin ellipse will sometimes fail the bounding box test and either extend beyond the box or fail to touch the sides.
 This failure is due to the known limitation of the conic-drawing algorithm that was discussed earlier.)
 2. The blue polyline is the parallelogram in which the ellipse is inscribed.
 The ellipse touches the parallelogram at the midpoint of each side of the parallelogram, where the ellipse is tangent to that side.
 3. The red polyline is an 8-sided bounding polygon for the ellipse.
 This polygon has two vertical sides, two horizontal sides, and four sides that are +/- 45-degree diagonal lines.
 Each side touches the ellipse at a point at which the ellipse is tangent to that side.